From Pup to Hulk: How to Turn Your Pitbull into a Muscular Marvel

 American Bulldog

-There are multiple types of American Bulldogs, including the Bully or Classic type (also known as the Johnson type) and the Standard or Performance type (also called the Scott type), as well as hybrids of the two.
-They can vary in appearance but share a well-balanced athletic body type, showing great strength, endurance, and agility.
+There are several varieties of American Bulldogs, including the Bully or Classic type (also known as the Johnson type), the Standard or Performance type (referred to as the Scott type), and hybrids that combine characteristics of both.
+Despite differences in appearance, all share a well-proportioned athletic build, demonstrating significant strength, stamina, and agility.

 Breed Overview: